maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ## Process the title

 Can the processing of the title bring additional accuracy ?
 It might be interesting to :
-- embed the title using a pre-trained model
+- Embed the title using a pre-trained model
-- reduce the dimension of the embedding using a Principal Component Analysis (PCA)
+- Reduce the dimension of the embedding using a Principal Component Analysis (PCA)
-- use the new dimensions as new features to predict the name of the painter
+- Use the new dimensions as new features to predict the name of the painter

 To start, download pre-trained models from Spacy from your terminal :

 `python -m spacy download en_core_web_md`

-We'll be using a pre-trained Word2Vec model.
-We define an embedding function :
+We will be using a pre-trained Word2Vec model and begin by defining the embedding function:

 ```python
 def embed_txt(titles) :